Fibromyalgia, (FM) Explanation of FM and FM flare, Symptoms, diagnosis, treatments and management of FM. My experience and management of FM.

 How I Manage Fibromyalgia

-The first thing I did was reduce the stress in my life.
-I did not spend my time with negative people or in negative environments.
+The first thing I did in adapting my life was reduce the stress I felt by of trying not to look like I was in pain so that I would not be negatively judged by others.
+I stopped spending time with negative people who were dismissive of my problems and I stayed away from negative environments.
 I reduced stress and the possibility of stress as much as possible.

-FM can mess up your life unless you stay focused on what you want.
-I set goals, short and long term goals in every aspect of my life that are going to give me some pleasure.
-I try to focus on my goals which is not always easy.
+I found that FM can mess up your life unless you stay focused which is not always easy to do.
+Now, I set goals, short and long term goals in every aspect of my life that are going to give me some pleasure.
+I try to focus on my goals and I am kinder to myself when I do not achieve my goals quicker than I would like.

 I use a goal planner to plan my goals and keep me focused.
 I write a plan for each day and a to do list.
 I find that a to do list keeps me on track, keeps my brain active and keeps me organised.